< Coursera Ordered Data Structures >

 Runtime of BST:find

-• So, as we move through this longest path, we’re taking a lot of steps looking through data, but notice we’re not looking through all of the data, this is not as bad as an array or a linked list where we have to travel over every single piece of data, here we only need to take one path through the tree.
+- So, as we move through this longest path, we’re taking a lot of steps looking through data, but notice we’re not looking through all of the data, this is not as bad as an array or a linked list where we have to travel over every single piece of data, here we only need to take one path through the tree.

-• Let’s think about worst-case outcome of fine
+- Let’s think about worst-case outcome of fine

-• visiting the longest path which has same height of tree’s height
+- visiting the longest path which has same height of tree’s height

-• worst case’s path looks like just a linked list
+is very worst case of time (h is height)- worst case’s path looks like just a linked list

-• The very very very worst case is our tree looks like it linked lists it’s not a very complete tree, is a tree that simply has one long chain all the way to the left or all the way to the right, this one long chain is going to have a path-link that’s going to be equal to number of nodes in the tree and the height is going to be proportional to number of nodes in the tree.
+- The very very very worst case is our tree looks like it linked lists it’s not a very complete tree, is a tree that simply has one long chain all the way to the left or all the way to the right, this one long chain is going to have a path-link that’s going to be equal to number of nodes in the tree and the height is going to be proportional to number of nodes in the tree.

 template <typename K, typename D>